For those who are thinking about going to an F3 workout, it is helpful to know what to expect your first time.

 Dress is up to you.
 The workouts happen in good weather or bad.
 Often, we get wet.
 So just plan on it.
 The only time we have canceled a workout here was during Hurricane Irma.
 We do watch out for lightning during summer workouts, though.
 The workouts are a mixture of running and exercises, so wear shoes that are comfortable to you.

 Each workout is different, but there are some elements that are common to each.
 The Q will start the workout by giving a welcome to the pax, which is the nickname for the guys at the workout.
 The Q will say the principles of all F3 workouts, and also remind everyone that F3 is an all volunteer organization, with no assets.
 He will stress that the exercises called out by the Q are merely suggestions; you do not have to follow them.
-He will also remind that all F3 workouts are free, open to all men, and faiths, and end with what we call a Circle of Trust, which is a prayer at the end.
+He will also remind that all F3 workouts are free, open to all men, and faiths, and end with what we call a Circle of Trust, which is a prayer or praises at the end.

 The workouts will usually begin with a short warmup run, called a Mozy, for about 5 minutes.
 This will get you started.
 The group then will often circle up for exercises.
 These are often common exercises, but most have different names.
 Don’t worry, the leader will demonstrate them, or just follow along.
 For instance, the quite common pushup is called a merkin, and the jumping jack is called the side-straddle hop.
 A whole list of exercises is here at the F3 Lexicon.